screen device object

 clampChannels

-Default: bufferChannelResolution = 8 bit unsigned integer
+Default, changeable in pb_prefs: bufferChannelResolution = 8 bit unsigned integer

-bufferChannelResolution sets intensity resolution of each pixel channel (R, G, B) for the experiment window frame buffer.
+bufferChannelResolution sets intensity resolution per pixel channel (R, G, B) for the experiment window frame buffer.
 Final displayed channel resolution is still limited by your graphics hardware, so typically at least for an SDR screen you can leave this at default 8 bit unsigned integer (256 levels).
 However, if needed you can set this to a string for higher precision at the frame buffer:

 <cds>"8" <cds> – 8 bit unsigned integer